 Getting Started with the Decision Tree

 A decision tree can be used to plan a strategy, analyze the uncertainties, and come to conclusions.
 The key elements of a decision tree are called nodes and appear as a square or circle with lines connecting them.
 A square represents a decision node, a circle represents uncertainty, which is called a 'chance' node.
 A decision node contains a set of actions that you can take.
-A chance node contains a set of uncertain events that you do not have controls over.
+A chance node contains a set of uncertain events that you do not have control over.
 SpiceLogic Decision Tree software offers a special node type called "Parallel" node, which can contain multiple decision nodes and chance nodes that can be considered as parallel decision trees.